Leaves (suit)

 As its name suggests, the leaf is represented by a stylized green leaf.
 The left half is lighter than the right half; it can sometimes be yellow.
 Veins are visible and there is usually a petiole.
 There may also be smaller leaves.

+The standard German-suited system of leaves, acorns, hearts, and bells appears in the majority of cards from 1460 onwards.
+There is no evidence for this system prior to this point.